jrottinghuis/mens-erger-je-niet/README.md

 ## Rules

 Each player starts with four pawns in their respective corner, marked with B ("Begin").
 Either youngest players starts, or regular 6-faced fair dice rolls determine who starts.
 Players take turns in a clock-wise fashion.
-The purpose of the game is to get all four pawns to the finish, or home, which are the four circles marked with their respective color in the center of the board after completing a loop around the board.
+The purpose of the game is to get all four pawns to the finish, or home, which are the four circles marked with their respective color in the center of the board, after completing a clockwise loop around the board.
 For each turn a player rolls the die.
 If the player rolls a six, they get to move a pawn from their beginning position to their first position on the board, marked with an "A" (for "Anfang", German word for "start"?).
 They get to roll the die again, and move forward for the number of positions that the die shows.
 Then the next player takes a turn.

-When a player rolls a six and none of their pawns are already on the board, they can choose with which pawn to move six positions forward, and then roll again.
+When a player rolls a six and none of their pawns are in their Begin area, in other words, all of them are already on the board, they can choose with which pawn to move six positions forward, and then roll again.

 If another player is already in the position that your pawn would land in, you strike their pawn and send that pawn back to it's beginning position "B".
 Once a pawn is on one of the final home positions, they are safe from strikes.
-The home position are marked with lower letters "a", and in some versions, "b", "c", and "d" respectively.
+On some version of the board, the home position are marked with lower letters "a", and in some versions, "b", "c", and "d" respectively.
 On the four player board above only the first home position is marked, and on the image of the six-player board, none are marked.
 In short, you start at "B", then go to "A" then finish at "a", makes sense?
 If a player has their pawn right in front of the home ("a") position and would theoretically land on another pawn that is already in a home position, that is not considered a legal move and they have to choose another pawn to move, or forfeit that turn.
-Whether a player can strike their own pawn anywhere on the regular board or not should be agreed upon ahead of time.
-If this is allowed, there are cases when this is the only turn, and one pawn would move back to the beginning position.
+Whether or not a player can strike their own pawn anywhere on the regular board should be agreed upon ahead of time.
+Even though players are unlikely to choose to strike themselves, there can be situations when this is the only option.
+Note that no pawn can be removed from a home position.

 ## Implementation